in Kubernetes / Kubernetes on Kubernetes, Basics, Service, Clusterip, Nodeport, LoadbalancerLast modified at:

 We’ve established previously how GraphQL’s emphasis on types and fields constitutes a profound paradigm shift compared to REST that makes GraphQL APIs fantastically easy to consume for clients: Clients can (a) ask the API precisely for the data they need, and they can (b) traverse arbitrary nesting levels given that the server’s implementation of the business domain’s data model permits it.

-in Stuff / Stuff on Graphql, Rest, Api designLast modified at:
+in Stuff on Graphql, Rest, Api designLast modified at:

 The server-centric approach of REST sometimes makes REST APIs difficult to query elegantly.
 GraphQL and its Schema Definition Language encourage thinking differently about data exchange by placing the emphasis a lot more on the client’s perspective, thus solving REST’s disadvantages.